EFS-OpenSource/Thetis/docs/source/configuration.rst

    * - :code:`meta/model/revision`
      - string
      - Revision of the AI model used to generate predictions.
-   * - :code:`meta/model/hash`
-     - string
-     - Hash of the AI model used to generate predictions.
    * - :code:`meta/dataset/name`
      - string
      - Name of the data set holding the ground-truth information.